nyxnor/onionwash/README.md

 onion-wash must be run as root if the configuration folder is owned by root, but in the case the configuration folder is owned by the tor user, you must run onion-wash as the tor user.

+If no file is provided on the command line, it autodetects your tor configuration file if using [OnionJuggler](https://github.com/nyxnor/onionjuggler) or [Whonix](https://whonix.org).

 ```sh
 sudo vitor
 sudo -u debian-tor vitor